Sound of Falling (2025)

 Dir: Mascha Schilinski.
 Germany.
 2025.
 148,

-“Suffering, sighing, bleeding, dying; sealed in a stone cold tomb”.
-The trauma of four generations of German women is captured in this macabre patchwork portrait of life in a farm in Eastern Germany.
-Secrets are embedded in the walls of this lugubrious family home only to seep out onto the next generation and poison their wellbeing, like black mould.
+The trauma of four generations of German women is captured in this macabre patchwork portrait of dour life in a farm in Eastern Germany.
+Secrets are embedded in the walls of their lugubrious family home only to seep out onto the next generation and poison their wellbeing, like black mould.
 Silent and deadly.
-Grimms’ fairy tales spring to mind.
+Grimms’ fairy tales spring to mind here.

 Mascha Schilinski’s second feature touches on grief, confusion and anxiety.
 Accepting without understanding the mysteries and tragedies that befall a family is at the core of this thrilling but often enigmatic work that eschews a structured narrative and instead leaves the viewer to piece together the story and make sense of how each character relates to the others across the years from the mid 19th century until the present day.

 There are funny times to in The Sound of Falling, but these are few and far between:.
 Alma and her siblings nail the maid’s clogs to the floor so she falls flat on her face.
-Women were forced to accept casual acts of misogyny.
+A Women were forced to accept casual acts of misogyny.
 Fast forwarding to the 1980s Angelika (Lena Unrzendowsky) is faced with the unwanted demands of her uncle Uwe (Konstantin Lyndhurst).
 When a new family buys the farm, the heaviness of the haunted past is as difficult to erase as the stains on the wallpaper.

 Schilinski’s TV series Cologne PD is well-known in Germany.
 Her 2017 debut Dark Blue Girl was another relatable modern day story about a perplexed child that won a few prizes for this visionary new arthouse director. @MeredithTaylor